-Dow futures surge 1,500 points on Pfizer's COVID-19 vaccine news
+Dow, S&P hit records on Pfizer's COVID-19 vaccine progress, oil soars

 COVID-19 UPDATE

 Traders are reacting positively to the news that Pfizer and BioNTech's COVID-19 vaccine proved to be 90% effective in the first 94 patients it was tested on.
-Shares moved higher in the pre-market.
+While Moderna, also working on a vaccine, drifted lower.

 |Ticker